jgravois/presentations/devsummit/2017/js/presentation.md

 ## What is `this`?

-The `this` vaiable changes context sometimes.
-This can be confusing.
+The value of `this` depends on how the function was called.

 [Demo](http://jsbin.com/rowofi/edit?js,console)